Skip to content

 Org-level phone numbers

 Most call operations go through the identity, but managing the number resource itself — provisioning, configuring how inbound calls are routed, or searching transcripts across all calls on a number — happens through inkbox.phone_numbers.
+SMS/MMS event delivery is configured separately — see the Webhooks guide for attaching a subscription to a phone number.

 Inkbox